jacmarjorie/bioqueries/gene_burden/README.md

 3. Load this VCF into a Spark/Scala application and calculate the number of mutations that correspond to each gene.

+To help you get started with this, I have created a Spark/Scala starter package in the `burden` folder.
+Follow these instructions to get started:
+* Clone this repo.
+* cd `bioqueries/gene_burden/burden`
+* Open build.sbt and update with your scala and spark version
+* open `src/main/scala/burden/App.scala and change the basepath to the full path location of your VCF file.
+* execute the application with `sbt run`, this will take a while the first time.
+Eventually it will execute and you will see variant information printed to the screen.
+Variants are loaded into VariantContext objects.
+This is part of the htsjdk api.
+You can find more information [here](https://samtools.github.io/htsjdk/javadoc/htsjdk/htsjdk/variant/variantcontext/VariantContext.html).
+* running this through sbt is probably not the best way to proceed.
+The better way to run Spark applications is to build an application jar.
+This will require downloading the relevant dependency jars (as defined in the sbt file), updating your classpath, and then runnign the application jar with spark-submit.
+I'll leave this as an exercise for you to get familiar with setting up and executing spark applications.

 4. What's similar about the NRC query from **2** and the analysis in **3**?
 What's different?

 #### Integrating more resources: pathway information